iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/7sem/project_eng.md

-# Syllabus

-**PROJECT ENGINEERING**

-**Course Objective:**

-1. To introduce the basic knowledge on project and project environment
-2. To make the students able to prepare feasibility study report and project proposal.
-3. To provide the sound knowledge of project planning, implementation and controlling.
-4. To provide knowledge on risk associated with the project
-5. To provide the knowledge of project finance and
-6. To provide the concept of modern trends and techniques of project management.

 1. **Introduction of Project and Project Management \[6 hours\]**
 2. **Project Appraisal and Project Formulation \[8 hours\]**
 3. **Project Planning and Scheduling \[12 hours\]**